Umuzi-org/tech-department/content/topics/android/image-assets/_index.md

 ready: true
 ---

-Not all images in an Android application come from a database or some online source.
-Think about the various different icons you see in different Applications.
-These static images are uploaded into your project and are referenced through there.
+In Android images can be uploaded into the drawables folder that will be packaged along with the apk when it is compiled.
+These  images are uploaded into your project and are referenced through the drawables folder.
 But it's not just uploading a single image and then you're finished.
 In Android you have to account for various `screen resolutions` to make sure the images don't appear blurry on the top of the range models and that the images aren't so high in quality that it slows down older devices.

 # Adding an image to an Android application